Legal Language Services ranks Iowa as a state with moderately regulated legal interpreting requirements.

-The Iowa State Administrative Office of the Courts defines legal interpreters in the following ways:
+The Iowa State Administrative Office of the Courts defines legal interpreters in the following four ways:

 Not all venues in Iowa require certified interpreters, even for Spanish-language cases.
 Please consult with Legal Language Services for the rules pertaining to your specific venue and language.

-There are eight judicial districts in Iowa that encompass 99 counties.
+There are 8 judicial districts in Iowa that encompass 99 counties.
 Certification requirements in Iowa are statewide and remain consistent across all local jurisdictions.
 However, the way they handle interpreter appointments may vary.

 Call Legal Language Services at 1-800-788-0450 to find Iowa interpreters who meet state interpreting rules for courtroom trials, hearings, depositions, arbitrations and other legal proceedings.